gambtho/container-assist-js/docs/getting-started.md

 ### Using MCP Tools

-The server provides 14 tools organized with the co-location pattern that work together seamlessly:
+The server provides 14 tools using the co-location pattern that work together seamlessly:

 ```javascript
 // 1.
 Analyze your repository